 What Is A Supermoon?
 Here's What You Should Know About This Spectacular Sight

-The very name supermoon is seriously intriguing, which is why anyone would be curious about this specific moon and how it differs from the other qualities of the moon we have experienced — many of them, in this year alone.
-And as much as we'd like to define this very anticipated event based on what we see, it all circles back to the science behind it.
+The very name "supermoon" is seriously intriguing, which is why anyone would be curious about this specific moon and how it differs from the other qualities of the moon you have experienced — many of them in this year alone.
+As much as you may like to define this highly anticipated event based on what you see, it all circles back to the science behind it.
 In fact, according to Space.com, the moon doesn't orbit Earth in a pure circular motion.
 This means that there are instances when the moon is actually closer to Earth than normal.
 The specific term for this is "perigee."
-Now, we all know what a full moon is.
+Now, I'm sure you know what a full moon is.
 Well, when a perigee and a full moon occur at the same time, the result is a supermoon.
-In other words, think of the supermoon as an amplified full moon because the visuals are far more apparent.
+In other words, think of the supermoon as an amplified full moon, because the visuals are far more apparent.

 Don't let the massiveness intimidate you, though.
-You'll even be able to see this exquisite sight the night before and the night after the official Dec.
-3 starting time.
-This will also be the last supermoon of 2017, so gaze intently.
+You'll even be able to see this exquisite sight the night before and the night after the official Feb.
+9 starting time.
+This will also be the first supermoon of 2020, so gaze intently.

-Honestly though, we live for the possibility that something so far away can actually govern the way we feel down here.
-We haven't even formally met the moon, and all of a sudden it can navigate our sensitivity.
+Honestly, though, many live for the possibility that something so far away can actually govern the way they feel down here.
+I've never formally met the moon, but knowing it can navigate my sensitivity astounds me.

 Even if you don't majorly follow astrology, it's interesting to see how the stars align in your favor.
-Don't miss out on this celestial event because again, it is the last supermoon of 2017.
-We sure had a lot going on up there this year, and I'm excited to see what 2018 has in store.
+Don't miss out on this celestial event because, again, it is the first supermoon of 2020.